shopware/docs/resources/guidelines/testing/store/quality-guidelines-plugins/index.md

 * [FroshPluginUploader](https://github.com/FriendsOfShopware/FroshPluginUploader): Tool for validating and uploading new SW6 app releases to the Community Store (GitHub Project from "Friends of Shopware")]
 * [Shopware CLI tools](https://github.com/shopwareLabs/sw-cli-tools): When you think about performance, these are various useful console helpers for generating data.

-### Descriptions in your Shopware account

-[App descriptions in your Shopware account](#app-descriptions-in-your-shopware-account) must follow the checklist criterion.

 ## Automatic code review - Errors

 ### The required composer.json file was not found